clj-mpd/clj-mpd/README.md

 ## License

-Copyright (C) 2011 Jasper Lievisse Adriaanse
+Copyright © 2011 Jasper Lievisse Adriaanse

-Some changes copyright (C) 2012 Albin Stjerna
+Some changes copyright © 2012 Albin Stjerna

-More changes copyright (C) 2014-2015 Dave Yarwood
+More changes copyright © 2014-2015 Dave Yarwood

 Licensed under the EPL (see the file COPYING).